Remember the good old days? Let me jog your memory.

 05. Contrast then and now

-American Express compares vintage and modern credit cards in this Twitter post showing how the color palette and fonts have changed but the Roman Centurion and border remains the same.
+American Express compares vintage and modern credit cards in this Twitter post showing how the color palette and fonts have changed but the Roman Centurion and the border remain the same.

 06. Create a look that feels ‘local’